Facilities available at Catalina State Park.

 Overnight camping is available in 120 sites, 95 with electric and water hookups and 25 without hookups.
 Each campsite has a picnic table and BBQ grill.
 Roads and parking slips are paved.
 Campgrounds have modern flush restrooms with hot showers.
 RV dump stations are available in the park.
 No limit on RV length.
 Stay limit is 14 nights.
 Campgrounds are open all year.

-Effective immediately, from January 1 until March 31 camping fees are:
+From January 1 until March 31 camping fees are:

 Campground A (non-electric) = $20/night